Nami Island is a must-go when in South Korea — here’s how to fully maximise your trip!

 I’ll go into details later, but here’s the Gapyeong intercity bus route.
 Do familiarise yourself with it — it’ll save you from making our mistake!

 3) The ideal DIY itinerary

-If you’re planning to cover Nami on your own, here’s what we attempted.
-In order to cover all 4 locations, we had to start our day as early as 5AM and had a maximum of 2 hours at each spot.
+If you’re planning to cover Nami on your own, you can follow what we tried.
+In order to cover all four locations, we started our day at 5AM and spent a maximum of two hours at each spot.

-6:00AM – 6:55AM: Take ITX from Yongsan – Gapyeong
+6:00AM – 6:55AM: Take ITX from Yongsan, Seoul to Gapyeong

-7:00AM: Take the Intra-city (Green) bus* for Gapyeong Wharf (₩1,100) or take a taxi for ~₩4,000
+7:00AM: Take the Intra-city (Green) bus* for Gapyeong Wharf at ₩1,100 (~S$1) or take a taxi for ~₩4,000 (~S$4)

 7:45AM – 9:50AM: Explore Nami Island